CWRUChielLab/neuronpyxl/README.md

 ### Linux

-Install Python according to your distribution and then run `python3 pip install neuron` after creating a virtual environment (se next section).
+Install Python according to your distribution.
+Create a [create a virtual environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/).
+Activate your virtual environment and then run `python3 pip install neuron`.

 ### Windows